-Prostate biopsy: A biopsy refers to the taking of a sample from a tissue in the body.
-Prostate cancer is only definitively diagnosed by finding cancer cells on a biopsy of the prostate gland.
+Prostate biopsy: A biopsy refers to a procedure which involves taking of a sample from a tissue in the body.
+Prostate cancer is only definitively diagnosed by finding cancer cells on a biopsy sample taken from the prostate gland.

 The urologist may have you stop medications such as blood thinners before the biopsy.
 On the day of the biopsy the doctor will apply a local anesthetic by injection or topically as a gel inside the rectum over the area of prostate gland.
 An ultrasound probe is then placed in the rectum.
 This device uses sound waves to take a picture of the prostate gland and helps guide the biopsy device.
 The device used is a spring-loaded needle that allows the urologist to extract cores from the prostate gland.
 Usually 12 cores are obtained, six from each side.
 Two cores are taken from the upper, middle, and lower portions of the prostate gland.
 The cores are submitted for analysis to a pathologist (a doctor who specializes in examining tissues to make a diagnosis).
 Results may take several days.

 A biopsy procedure is usually uncomplicated, with just some numbness, pain, or tenderness in the area for a short time afterwards.
 Occasionally, a patient has some bleeding in the urine after the procedure.
 Rarely, the patient may develop an infection after a biopsy procedure, or be unable to urinate.
-Consult a doctor if this occurs.
+The patient will be advised to call and consult a doctor if such problems occur.